SNOWBOARDING

 - Centre of Gravity

 - The point at which the overall effect of gravity can be seen as acting on, the centre of an objects mass.
+Where the centre of gravity is, can change if the shape of the object changes.

 - Centre of Mass